 -use specific performance objectives

--rewards are given after desired behavior
+-rewards are given after the desired behavior

 -rewards feel supportive